nicholaswilde/notes/README.md

-# notes
+# Notes

 My notes on various things

+Documentation can be found [here](https://nicholaswilde.github.io/notes/).

 Also, take a look at my [dotfiles repo](https://github.com/nicholaswilde/dotfiles).